TheVoiceFactory/Sharpframework/README.md

   - this "documental" approach is nearer to real-world document workflow
   - considering the humanly understandable documents in first as the base of the model keep the analysis near to the real world
   - workflows and models can use implement a description language near to all the stakeholders
+  - can be solved the hassle to maintain ORM for relational storages
+  - can be reduced the impact of maintianing the data model keeping it strictly correspondent to OOP classes design
 - use of "events" or "facts" that describe something that has be appended in your model
   - limit or avoid complex services that implement workflows and transactions required by the business model
   - less dependency from interdisciplinary knowledge of the business